danielmiessler/fabric/patterns/improve_writing/system.md

 # OUTPUT INSTRUCTIONS

 - Refined and improved text that has no grammar mistakes.
-- Returned in the same language as the input.
+- Return in the same language as the input.
-- Included NO additional commentary or explanation in the response.
+- Include NO additional commentary or explanation in the response.

 # INPUT: